zackforbing/ruby-submissions/1603/module_4_assignments/ideabox2.0/charles-kaminer.md

 ## Completion

 ### Were you able to complete the base functionality?
-* Aside from the truncation feature, yes.
+* Aside from the truncation feature (in production), yes.

 ### Which extensions, if any, did you complete?
 * I completed the quality sort extension.